9viz/W/README.md

 # W

 W (pronounced "double vee") is a WIP language focused on speed, consistency and safety.
-W targets Lisp and Forth users.
 A variety of features including integrated dependency management have been planned.
 See the next section to know some more planned features.

 # What Features?